 The creative brief commissioned something beyond a luxury hotel.
 It asked for a place that retained a connection to its history and location, a property that was still just a home, yet with a distinct sense of self.
 It embodied the philosophy of having “a space of your own”—for guests to be able to feel at home, encompassed by the atmosphere of comfort and warmth.

 Make yourself at home

 Nowhere is this philosophy more obvious than in the kitchen.
-With aroma of slow cooked meals wafting about and an eclectic collection of pans and utensils hung around it’s like a trip back to family kitchens of old.
+With the aroma of slow-cooked meals wafting about and an eclectic collection of pans and utensils hung around it’s like a trip back to family kitchens of old.

 “The idea was very much to make a place that amplified and enhanced the life you have when you are staying there”—Ilse Crawford, designer